 “We were thinking lungs, lungs, lungs — with us in a supportive role,” said Dr. John Rumsfeld, chief science and quality officer at the American College of Cardiology.
 “Then all of a sudden we began to hear about potential direct impact on the heart.”

+The study, led by Dr. Zhibing Lu at Zhongnan Hospital of Wuhan University, found that 20 percent of patients hospitalized with Covid-19, the illness caused by the coronavirus, had some evidence of heart damage.
 Many were not known to have underlying heart disease.
 But they often had abnormal electrocardiograms, like the patient in Brooklyn, in addition to elevated troponin levels, which sometimes soared to levels seen in patients with heart attacks.
+The risk of death was more than four times higher among these patients, compared with patients without heart complications.
+The journal also published a report, by doctors in Italy, describing a previously healthy 53-year-old woman who developed myocarditis.

 Like the patient in Brooklyn, her electrocardiogram was abnormal, and she had high levels of troponin in her blood.
 Because of the coronavirus outbreak in Italy, doctors thought to test her and found she was infected.